 Do's and Don'ts: Choosing a Business Form

-There are several different business forms -- also called business structures or legal structures -- each with its own advantages and disadvantages.
+There are several different business forms, also called business structures, legal entities, or legal structures, each with its own advantages and disadvantages.
 This article provides information to help you choose a business form.
 Let's explore the do's and don'ts of choosing a business structure for your small business to help small business owners like you make informed decisions.

 Legal Structures: Overview

 Choosing a business structure is very important because it will determine your personal liability as a business owner and tax obligations.
 There are several types of business structures, the most common being sole proprietorships, general partnerships, corporations, and limited liability companies (LLCs).

 A sole proprietorship is the most simple business form and enjoys pass-through taxation, but doesn't protect the business owner from personal liability.
 A general partnership is similar to a sole proprietorship, except that there are two or more owners.
 There are also structures called limited liability partnerships (LLPs).